EU plans to cut unneeded medical tests with data health plan

 By Francesco Guarascio

-BRUSSELS, May 3 (Reuters) - The European Commission wants to make health data easier to access for patients, medics, regulators and researchers in a bid to improve diagnoses, cut unnecessary costs from duplication of medical tests and boost medicine research, an EU document says.
+BRUSSELS, May 3 (Reuters) - The European Commission wants to make health data easier to access by 2025 for patients, medics, regulators and researchers in a bid to improve diagnoses, cut unnecessary costs from duplication of medical tests and boost medicine research.

-The document, seen by Reuters and to be published later on Tuesday, outlines the EU executive's plans for a European health data space which Brussels estimates would lead to large savings and economic gains of more than 10 billion euros ($10.51 billion) in 10 years.
+The binding proposal, which needs approval from EU governments and lawmakers, outlines the EU executive's plans for a European health data space which Brussels estimates would lead to large savings and economic gains of more than 10 billion euros ($10.51 billion) in 10 years.

 Wider use of easily accessible electronic prescriptions is also estimated to lead to large savings by reducing errors in dispensing medicines.
 Many states still use paper prescriptions.

-The proliferation of unneeded tests and prescribed drugs is caused mostly by problems in accessing health data, because often health information is not accessible to patients themselves and hospitals only partly share data with each other.
+The proliferation of unneeded tests and prescribed drugs is caused mostly by problems in accessing health data, because often health information is not accessible to patients themselves and hospitals only partly share data with each other, the Commission said.

-"People cannot always easily access their health data electronically, and if they want to consult doctors in more than one hospital or medical centre, they often cannot share the data with other health professionals," the document said.

-The EU commission believes it could address the problem by making data more accessible to patients through the creation of databases which are freely accessible online.
+The EU executive believes it could address the problem by making data more accessible to patients through the creation of databases which are freely accessible online.

-EU health commissioner Stella Kyriakides has said easier access to health data would also greatly help patients with serious conditions, such as cancer, by improving diagnoses.
+"Sharing data will save lives," EU health commissioner Stella Kyriakides said, underlining that easier access to health data would also greatly help patients by improving diagnoses.

 Under the plan, healthcare providers would be required to produce electronic health data that are interoperable.